 The collection contains information on a variety of subjects and views and is organized to provide free access to patrons within the limitations of space and budget.
 A complete collection of all that is published is not a feasible goal, but PPLD seeks to include the best, most useful and most popular materials.
 PPLD makes efficient use of financial resources, works closely with other area libraries, and provides appropriate formats.

 Ultimate responsibility for the collection rests with the Board of Trustees.
 The Trustees delegate the selection authority to PPLD's Executive Director.
 The Executive Director, in turn, delegates selection responsibility to the Collection Management staff.
-The staff use this policy and their training and expertise in selecting library materials.
-Patrons and staff are encouraged to recommend titles for consideration.
+The staff uses this policy and their training and expertise in selecting library materials.
+Patrons and staff are encouraged to recommend titles for consideration; though there is no guarantee these will be purchased.

 General Selection Criteria

 PPLD seeks to develop an outstanding collection for a large and diverse population, within the constraints of budget allocations and shelf space.
-PPLD strives to provide materials reflecting a variety of perspectives.
+PPLD strives to provide materials reflecting a variety of perspectives, with emphasis on new and popular materials.
 Not all criteria must be met and no one criterion will be decisive.
 Additional criteria may be used to select materials for specific collections.
 Materials purchased for the collection are not an endorsement by PPLD of either the content or viewpoint presented in them.

 The following general criteria are used to evaluate potential purchases and gift materials: